-How to think about it
+How you might want to try and think about it...

 - The program runs on a single processor P1 as a single thread. - Until... - It meets an OpenMP directive (typically before a loop) - This starts up the other processors (P2,P3,P4) each running a single "thread" - Each thread takes a "chunk" of computations - This is repeated until all the computations are done - When the loop is finished (ENDDO) all the other processors (P2,P3,P4) go back to sleep, and execution continues on a single thread running on processor P1